 - 2. Transcripts - Request all prior college transcripts, including your Joint Services Transcript (JST)

 - 3. On-base Counseling - Meet with a counselor for an education plan, course advisement, and preparation for transfer.
 No appointments needed.
 Please see below for counseling days and times.
 These are subject to change:

 - 5. Attend Classes On-Base, On Campus, or Online!
-Below is our Summer 2019 on-base class schedule:
+Below is our Fall 2019 on-base class schedule: